 Notice of Default

-A notice of default, which includes a detailed statement of amounts due along with a daily interest charge (based on the contract rate as of the date of the statement), must be sent to the borrower 30 days before the notice of hearing.
+A notice of default, which includes a detailed statement of amounts due along with a daily interest charge (based on the contract rate as of the date of the statement), must be sent to the borrower 30 days before the date of the notice of hearing.

 Notice of Hearing